DragosOnisei/freebsd-wordpress-autoinstaller/README.md

-Yet another, another bash script to automate WordPress installation for FreeBSD.
+Yet another, another, another bash script to automate WordPress installation for FreeBSD.

+*All thanks to yaroslav-gwit/HosterJailedSoftware

 Script was tested on the following FreeBSD releases: 12.3.
 Please let me know if you tried any other release and it worked.